Find out what the programme is about in this short illustrated introduction.

 Since we have been set up to gather knowledge and to learn from your projects, sharing about your idea and the process of your project realisation are key to the programme.
 This means you will be required to give regular updates about your project, the success but also the challenges that you might encounter.
 This way, we strive towards making development in the water sector more evidence based, ultimately bringing this development to a higher plan.

-VIA Water is a cooperation between UNESCO-IHE Institute for Water Education and Aqua for All, and is being funded by the Dutch Ministry of Foreign Affairs.
+VIA Water is executed by Aqua for All and funded by the Dutch Ministry of Foreign Affairs.
 Through this combination VIA Water enjoys the strengths of many fields of water expertise.

 Titia Wouters - Programme manager